 \section{Introduction}

 The advent of new communication technologies has had tremendous impact in the growth and promotion of businesses spanning across many applications including online-banking, e-commerce, and social networking.
 In fact, in today's age it is almost mandatory to have an online presence to run a successful venture.
 As a result, the importance of the World Wide Web has continuously been increasing.
 Unfortunately, the technological advancements come coupled with new sophisticated techniques to attack and scam users.
 Such attacks include rogue websites that sell counterfeit goods, financial fraud by tricking users into revealing sensitive information which eventually lead to theft of money or identity, or even installing malware in the user's system.
-There are a wide variety of techniques to implement such attacks, such as explicit hacking attempts, drive-by exploits, social engineering, phishing, watering hole, man-in-the middle, SQL injections, loss/theft of devices, denial of service, distributed denial of service, and many others.
+There are a wide variety of techniques to implement such attacks, such as explicit hacking attempts, drive-by download, social engineering, phishing, watering hole, man-in-the middle, SQL injections, loss/theft of devices, denial of service, distributed denial of service, and many others.
 Considering the variety of attacks, potentially new attack types, and the innumerable contexts in which such attacks can appear, it is hard to design robust systems to detect cyber-security breaches.
 The limitations of traditional security management technologies are becoming more and more serious given this exponential growth of new security threats, rapid changes of new IT technologies, and significant shortage of security professionals.
 Most of these attacking techniques are realized through spreading compromised URLs (or the spreading of such URLs forms a critical part of the attacking operation) \cite{hong2012state}.

 URL is the abbreviation of Uniform Resource Locator, which is the global address of documents and other resources on the World Wide Web.
-A URL has two main components : (i) protocol identifier, it indicates what protocol to use, (ii) resource name, it specifies the IP address or the domain name where the resource is located.
-The protocol identifier and the resource name are separated by a colon and two forward slashes.
-An example is shown in Figure \ref{fig:url}.
+A URL has two main components : (i) protocol identifier (indicates what protocol to use) (ii) resource name (specifies the IP address or the domain name where the resource is located).
+The protocol identifier and the resource name are separated by a colon and two forward slashes, e.g. Figure \ref{fig:url}.